atareao/atbackup/README.md

 # volume-backup

-Volume Backup to the local filesystem with periodic rotating backups, based on [prodrigestivill/postgres-backup-local]().
+Volume Backup to the local filesystem with monthly rotating backups.
+Only one volume can be backup, but many folders in this volume.
-Backup multiple databases from the same host by setting the database names in `MARIADB_DB` separated by commas or spaces.

 Supports the following Docker architectures: `linux/amd64`, `linux/arm64`.